The World of Disney food is a complex and ever-changing one, and that makes keeping track of it all darn near impossible.

 4. Same-day Advance Dining Reservations are impossible to find.

-You know we always recommend making Advance Dining Reservations (ADRs) as soon as you can (180 days ahead of your arrival day if you’re able!), but that doesn’t mean that same-day ADRs are impossible to score.
+You know we always recommend making Advance Dining Reservations (ADRs) as soon as you can (60 days ahead of your arrival is when you can start making them at this time!), but that doesn’t mean that same-day ADRs are impossible to score.
 In fact, we’ve heard of guests getting reservations within minutes of looking for them, and some guests even enjoy the spontaneity of dining wherever they can find an ADR on the day they want one!

 Two things are typically helpful for finding same-day ADRs: persistence and flexibility.
 Be persistent: check the Disney World app repeatedly throughout the day.
-And be flexible: if you don’t mind dining at an off time (say, late night), you might get lucky!
+And be flexible: if you don’t mind dining at an off-time (say, late at night), you might get lucky!
 Plans change, and guests change their ADRs all the time.
 You could be the beneficiary!

 5. Character meals are only for kids.